We are creating a path across Stoke Park aimed at supporting housing in Lockleaze and improving accessibility to the

-As part of improving access for those with mobility difficulties and limiting illegal motorcycle entry to the park, we are also interested in your views on whether we should improve the access barriers around Stoke Park.
-We’d also like to hear your suggestions for other features, such as seating and information boards.
+As part of improving access for those with mobility difficulties and limiting illegal motorcycle entry to the park, we are improving the access barriers around Stoke Park.

 We’ve undertaken archaeological, bat, ecology and tree surveys in advance of any works commencing.

-If both applications are successful, we will have secured £10m of funding to be spent on delivering transport improvements in Lockleaze.
 No money for this project will come from council funds.
 It represents a major boost to regeneration efforts in the area.

 Through the Stoke Park Conservation Management Plan, the council already had plans to improve much of the path route we intend to upgrade.
 Because this project is not funded by Bristol City Council, it will allow us to spend council funds or other grants we get on more improvements to Stoke Park.